 - Does crossing the threshold once label you as a bulk sender permanently?

-Despite these uncertainties, Microsoft’s message is clear: authenticated email is now the standard.
+Despite these uncertainties, the direction of travel is clear: authenticated email is becoming a minimum expectation across major platforms.

 Why Every Business Should Prioritize DMARC and Email Authentication